John F “Jay” Grundman, loving father, grandfather, great-grandfather and friend passed away peacefully on January 16, 2021, at the age of 87.

 Jay was preceded in death by his parents, Jack and Elise, his brother Skip, and his son Alan.
 He is survived by his former wife, Barbara, sons Mike and Jimmy, daughter Susan, daughter-in-law, Denise, 8 grandchildren and 13 great-grandchildren.

-To plant a tree in memory of John "Jay" Grundman, please click here.
+To send flowers to the family or plant a tree in memory of John "Jay" Grundman, please visit our floral store.